12mv2/30min-rag-db/README.md

 ## 🙏 Acknowledgements

-- OpenAI for the GPT API
+- Google for the Gemini API
 - All workshop participants for their interest in RAG systems!# Runner & Animal Gait RAG Workshop

 A simple demonstration of Retrieval-Augmented Generation (RAG) using runner and animal gait metrics.